Defining classes and inheritance

 // -> "Long John: ahoy matey, yarr!"

-You can see how both class and subclass definitions are shorter because you don't need to hack their prototypes directly anymore.
-We have also demonstrated another new feature: the "supercall", or calling the overridden method (done with special keyword super in the Ruby language) in Pirate#say.
+You can see how both class and subclass definitions are shorter because you don’t need to hack their prototypes directly anymore.
+We have also demonstrated another new feature: Pirate#say “supercalls” the say method of its Person superclass.

 How to mix-in modules